 We are Greg and Kari Cheney and we live in Alaska with our 12 children.
 My (Greg) passion is learning and teaching the Word of God (doctrinal statement below).
-I believe that the sin and evil in our world stems from three main sources: individual selfishness, Satan, and the State.
+I believe that the greatest sources of evil in the world are selfishness (sin), secular humanism, Satan, and the State.
 I enjoy many outdoor activities, but mostly farming and fishing.
 I (Kari) am a keeper at home.
 I homeschool

 the children and enjoy cooking, gardening, reading, and providing book reviews at @aurorabookreview on Instagram.